-UCSD Office of Graduate Studies website for additional information and specifics of financial support requirements.
+UCSD Graduate Division website for additional information and specifics of financial support requirements.

 UCSD does not provide on-campus housing for Science Connect scholars.
 Roommate opportunities are available for visiting scholars, and assistance in finding low-cost temporary housing can be provided.